Best Options Trading Platforms/Brokers Compared & Reviewed

 What Is Options Trading?

-Options are derivative contracts that confer the right but not the obligation (on the purchaser of an option) to buy or sell a fixed amount of an underlying instrument at a set price during the lifetime of the option.
+Options are derivative contracts that give you the right – but not the obligation (on the purchaser of an option) – to buy or sell a fixed amount of an underlying instrument at a set price during the lifetime of the option.
 In conferring those rights, the contracts provide the buyer with what’s known as optionality.
 Which we can think of as the right to choose whether to exercise their option and buy or sell the underlying instruments.
 Be that an index, a bond, a commodity, an individual share or cryptocurrency.

-Option Contracts have existed for some time, a type of options contact evolved in the Dutch Tulip mania almost 400 years ago.
+Option contracts have existed for some time.
+A type of options contact evolved in the Dutch Tulip mania almost 400 years ago.
 Like most derivative contracts options are designed to spread risk; however, their misuse can actually concentrate risk instead.

 Options became increasingly popular with the launch of Financial Futures in the 1970s and 1980s, as mathematical models were developed that allowed traders to price and model options structures accurately and to make predictions about their future price movements rather than just trading them on intuition and experience.